torch/optim/doc/algos.md

   * `config.beta1`: first moment coefficient
   * `config.beta2`: second moment coefficient
   * `config.epsilon`: for numerical stability
-  * `state`: a table describing the state of the optimizer; after each call the state is modified.
+  * `state`: a table describing the state of the optimizer; after each call the state is modified

 Returns: